Welcome to the Department of Mathematics and

 The Department is part of the College of Arts and Sciences (CAS) and

-consists of 18 full time faculty, 9 professional associate faculty,
+of 15 full time faculty, 9 professional associate faculty, and 25 adjunct faculty and tutors.

 In addition, the Department operates a dual quad Xeon server for